dimasyotama/golang-cv-builder/README.md

 docker-compose up --build
 ```

+The application will be available at [http://localhost:9090](http://localhost:9090).

 ## Usage

 ### Local Usage

-1. Start the server:
+Start the server:
 ```bash
 go run main.go
 ```

-2. The server will start on the default port.
-You can interact with the API using the following endpoints:
+The server will start on the port specified by the `PORT` environment variable (default: 9090).

-- `POST /chat` - Chat with the AI to build your CV
-- `POST /pdf` - Generate a PDF from your CV HTML

 ### Docker Usage

-The application will be available at `http://localhost:8080` after running `docker-compose up`.
+The application will be available at `http://localhost:9090` after running `docker-compose up`.

 ## API Endpoints